 Actions in process

-In Jordan, some 160,000 Syrian refugees have benefited from these initiatives so far.
+To date, in Jordan, approximately 180,000 Syrian refugees have benefited from these initiatives.

 Situation of the country

-People with disabilities are one of the most vulnerable population groups in Jordan, particularly if they live in rural or isolated areas.
-A major step forward in protecting their rights was achieved when Jordan ratified the Convention on the Rights of Persons with Disabilities (CRPD) in 2008.
-However, people with disabilities have very little involvement in developing public policy.
+Persons with disabilities represent one of the most vulnerable groups of the population in Jordan, particularly if they live in rural and remote areas.
+A major step forward in protecting their rights was taken when Jordan ratified the Convention on the Rights of Persons with Disabilities (CRPD) in 2008.
+However, people with disabilities are very little involved in the development of public policy.